Tengrism: Conversion

-The Medieval Age Syriac historian Michael the Syrian (1166–1199) describes the Turks conversion from Tengrism to Islam in one of his surviving text fragments.
-He mentions three reasons on how the Turks converted: First: as we said above, the Turks have always proclaimed one God, already in their land of origin, even though they considered the invisible firmament as God. [...]
+The Medieval Syriac historian Michael the Syrian (1166–1199) describes the Turk conversion from Tengrism to Islam in one of his surviving text fragments.
+He mentions three reasons for Turkic conversion: First: as we said above, the Turks have always proclaimed one God, already in their land of origin, even though they considered the invisible firmament as God. [...]
 They think in fact that the sky is the unique God.
-So when they heard the Arabs speak about one God, they adhered to their religion (nqapu l-tawdithun).
+So when they heard the Arabs speak about one God, they adhered to their religion.
 The second way: the Turks who came first and went to the land of Margiana [the region of Merv in today's Turkmenistan] and settled there arrived at the time of the Persians.
 After a while Muhammad appeared and was accepted by the Arabs, and then by the Persians too. [...]
-So the Turks who had migrated to the land of Margiana joined (etnaqapu) Islam, just like the Persian people and the race of the Kurds.
+So the Turks who had migrated to the land of Margiana joined Islam, just like the Persian people and the race of the Kurds.
 And when the new Turks who arrived afterwards met their people and those who spoke their language, they also turned to the customs they found the others had taken up, following their lead.
-The third way of the Turk's union with the Tayyaye [Arabs] was the following: since the Arabs used to take the Turks with them as mercenaries in the war against the Greeks, and they would enter these propserous regions and feed on the booty, they would listen to the Arabs and accept the word of Muhammad who said that by giving up the worship of idols and other created things [...]."
+The third way of the Turks' union with the Tayyaye [Arabs] was the following: since the Arabs used to take the Turks with them as mercenaries in the war against the Greeks, and they would enter these prosperous regions and feed on the booty, they would listen to the Arabs and accept the word of Muhammad who said that by giving up the worship of idols and other created things [...]."

-Recently, the syncretism-theory has been challenged.
-Scholars argued that an orthodox Islam simply did not exist during the Medieval period and has been a product of Modernization, thus there has been no strong distinction between Islam and Pre-Islamic Turkic beliefs when the first Turkic empires converted.
-First contact between shamanistic Turks and Islam took place during the Battle of Talas against the Chinese Tang dynasty.
-Many shamanistic beliefs were considered as genuinely Islamic by many average Muslims and are still prevalent today.
-Turkic Tengrism further influenced parts of Sufism and Folk Islam, especially Alevism with Bektashi Order, whose affiliation to Islam became disputed in the late Ottoman period.
+Jonathan Z. Brack noted that Muslim debaters and mystics convinced the Khans of their divine appointment as predicted within Islamic tradition as a mujaddid, one who restores the religion.
+However, since reviver still ranks beneath the prophets, the converting Khans lost the freedom of religious ambiguity to an interpretative framework set by religious scripture.
+For example, Rashid-ad-Din's concept of Öljeitü's divine knowledge, places him above the common people, an Islamic legitimacy and even sacred aura, but attached his kingship to monotheistic concepts of a transcendental religion, which led "ultimately to the rejection and displacement of the Chinggisid's affinity with Tenggeri".